MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/get-started.md

 <!-- ====================================================================== -->
-## Step 3: Start DevTools in debug mode by right-clicking an HTML file
+## Step 3: Start DevTools by right-clicking an HTML file

 <!-- the equivalent section in Opening is more general than this section, which uses Demos repo -->

-Right-clicking an HTML file in VS Code's Explorer is the main way to open DevTools when your webpage doesn't require running on a web server.
+Right-clicking an HTML file in Visual Studio Code's **Explorer** is the main way to open DevTools when your webpage doesn't require running on a web server.
 We'll demonstrate by opening the Demo To Do web app.

 1. In Visual Studio Code, select **File** > **Open Folder**.